-Mineral Rights Appraisal and Valuation Service
+Mineral Rights Appraisal Service

 Are you looking for a mineral rights appraisal and valuation service?
 If so, this article is going to help explain why you should avoid mineral rights appraisal and valuation services.
 It’s common for mineral owners to want to know the value of mineral rights.
 However, a mineral rights appraisal is rarely going to be the right option for you.
-We will help guide you through mineral rights appraisal and valuation service at no cost to you in this article.

 A mineral rights appraisal service is designed to tell you the overall value of your mineral rights.
 This assumes that every drop of oil is extracted immediately.
 Most mineral rights appraisal services look at the estimated ultimate recovery (EUR’s).
 The estimated ultimate recovery is an estimate of how much oil and gas is actually below ground that you own.
 There are three major problems with a mineral rights appraisals based upon estimated ultimate recovery.

 1. The estimated ultimate recovery is just that, an estimate.
 Even publicly traded oil and gas companies incorrectly estimate ultimate recovery.
 As the Wall Street Journal points out, some areas don’t produce the kind of oil that was previously estimated.
 When you get a mineral rights appraisal, the base number they are using to determine the value is simply going to be wrong.
 It is just an estimate and one that is subject to change.